The Fall Fashion Reset: Letting Go of Last Year’s Version of You

 The Memory Preservation Myth

-Author and organizing consultant Marie Kondo's work on thanking items before release isn't just about tidiness—it's about emotional processing.
+Marie Kondo's practice of thanking items before release isn't just about tidiness — it's about emotional processing.
 The act of acknowledgment allows you to release without guilt.
 You're not discarding your past; you're choosing not to let it crowd your present.

 Guilt About Money Spent